couchbaselabs/try-cb-nodejs/README.md

 ## REST API reference

 We've integrated Swagger/OpenApi version 3 documentation which can be accessed on the backend at `http://localhost:8080/apidocs`

-More detail on the design of the API can be found  at [https://github.com/couchbaselabs/try-cb-frontend/blob/master/documentation/try-cb-api-spec-v2.adoc]

 [Couchbase Server]: https://www.couchbase.com/